 The Company agrees to request that contractors who install or convert customer heating systems document the pre-existing heating system (if any) and the type of heat that will likely be used on very cold days.
 This request will be optional for customers and the Company agrees to report annually, in a future roundtable, on the results of this request and incorporate any statistically significant findings into its program design.

-The Company agrees to estimate greenhouse gas emissions on a net basis from BE in its 2023 DSM & BE Annual Status Report, based on the deemed per-measure savings assumptions used in developing the 2023 DSM & BE Plan.
+The Company agrees to estimate greenhouse gas emissions on both a net and incremental basis from BE in its 2023 DSM & BE Annual Status Report, based on the deemed per-measure savings assumptions used in developing the 2023 DSM & BE Plan with emissions presented on both a lifetime and first-year basis.

+The Company agrees to adopt 2022 bonus incentive levels that are available throughout the Company’s service territory year-round in 2023, in all electric EE product categories and for all measures with bonus incentives in 2022.

 Residential Energy Efficiency Program

-Public Service will increase the rebates for the electric Energy Star® New Homes product.
+Public Service will increase the rebates for both all electric homes or near all-electric homes that achieve at least 80% of their heating from electricity in the Energy Star® New Homes product to at least $15,000.

-Public Service will add an additional bonus rebate for customers who first install weatherization measures then a heat pump measure within the Whole Home Efficiency program.
+Public Service will add an additional bonus rebate of at least $500 for customers who install major weatherization measures (without necessarily requiring an energy audit) along with a heat pump measure within the Whole Home Efficiency program.

+Public Service will increase its rebates associated with electric heat pumps, including ground source heat pumps, by at least 25% across its service territory and throughout its DSM/BE programs portfolio while also increasing marketing of heat pumps.

-Public Service will increase its marketing of, and rebates associated with electric heat pumps, including geographically targeted marketing campaigns during the 2023 DSM and BE Plan .
+Public Service will develop at least three separate geographically targeted marketing campaigns during the 2023 DSM and BE Plan .
+The campaigns will include installations and outreach/educational blitzes to install heat pumps and/or weatherization in a neighborhood with a high density of homes with electric resistance heating, propane or other delivered fuels, and/or constrained parts of the gas system .

-If DSM and/or BE IRA incentives or tax credits are implemented such that they become available to Public Service customers during program year 2023, the Company agrees to review its programmatic rebates and incentives and discuss with stakeholders at a future DSM Roundtable whether adjustments to those rebates and incentives are appropriate.
+If DSM and/or BE IRA incentives are implemented such that they become available to Public Service customers during program year 2023, the Company agrees to review its programmatic rebates and incentives and discuss with stakeholders at a future DSM Roundtable whether adjustments to those rebates and incentives are appropriate.
 If appropriate, the Company will post a 60-Day Notice modifying applicable rebates and incentives.

-The Company agrees to research, in conjunction with EEBC and other interested stakeholders, the potential to remove the minimum EER requirements for Variable Capacity Heat Pumps.
+The Company agrees to research, in consultation and dialogue with EEBC and other interested stakeholders, EER requirements for variable capacity heat pumps, and remove or modify the minimum EER requirements for Variable Capacity Heat Pumps if doing so will increase natural gas savings without increasing peak power demand in the summer, with a report on this matter by April 1, 2023 including a detailed explanation of PSCo’s analysis and rationale for its determination.

 The Company agrees to offer smart thermostats in the Home Energy Squad program at a cost that is equal to or lower than the upfront incentive given for participation in the AC Rewards program.